source-separation/tutorial/book/approaches/deep/building_blocks.md

 recurrent layers are used in source separation is that they ingest the audio as it changes along time.
-So, for example, if we have a spectrogram that is input into a recurrent layer, the recurrent layer will ingest one column of the spectrogram at a time (_i.e._, the whole spectrum at that time step).
+So, for example, if we have a spectrogram that is input into a recurrent layer, the recurrent layer will ingest one column of the spectrogram at a time (_i.e._, all of the frequency components or the entire spectrum at that time step).

 The number of units recurrent layers have defines their _receptive field_ or the amount of time steps the layer can see at any